emmanuelbernard/emmanuelbernard.com/blog/2012-08-04-unable-to-update-git-from-homebrew.md

 ## The problem

-The probem appeared when I tried to upgrade git
+The problem appeared when I tried to upgrade git

     brew upgrade git